DIY Concrete Swimming Pool: Construction, Cost, Problems, and More

 First, you must keep your water properly balanced to prevent stains on your fresh plaster, but chlorine should not be introduced for at least the first 48 hours.

-The pool also needs to be brushed two times a day for at least 10 days after filling the pool with water to remove any remaining plaster dust.
+The pool also needs to be brushed at least two times a day for at least 10 days after filling the pool with water to remove any remaining plaster dust.
 (You definitely don’t want to be swimming in that.)

 Here’s one word of advice that’s worth repeating: when in doubt, ask for help.
 It’s better to do it right the first time around than to spend more money trying to fix your mistakes later.